 An acoustic auditing program shall be undertaken from the date the modified consent is issued (insert date).
 The auditing program is to be undertaken as follows:

-Stage 1: an initial acoustic audit shall be carried out within a period of 40 days from the date of commencement of operations the modified consent is issued (insert date):
+Stage 1: an initial acoustic audit shall be carried out within a period of 40 days from the date of commencement of operations the modified consent is issued (insert date) The intent of this stage is to clarify assumptions in the Noise Survey undertaken by Waves Consulting dated 20 October 2023 (Document No. 60.00965.01 LTR1R1.DOCX):

 Stage 2: an acoustic audit shall be carried out within seven (7) months from the date of commencement of operations the modified consent is issued (insert date):and